 The idea of it being hard to get up passed for me and I was dedicated to making sure I went to bed early enough to ensure a good nights sleep.
 Before we knew it we were half way through and then the end of June seemed to arrive so quickly.
 As a result of my 40 Days I feel refreshed, calm and at peace.

 During the month of June I lost my father in law.
-His passing wasn't a surprise, he'd been losing strength for a long time, however with lockdown my husband hadn't been able to travel home to be with his father at the end.
+His passing wasn't a surprise, he'd been losing strength for a long time, however with lockdown my husband hadn't been able to travel home to India to be with his father at the end.
 This had created an extra emotional strain we were all feeling.
 As tough as it was on some days I kept going and it helped me to cope with everything I was experiencing at that time.

 There were two other people in the group who also lost close family members within our 40 days and they both felt the mornings had been helpful too.

 As we began to approach the end of the 40 Days I knew I wanted to carry on and so put the idea out to the group.
 As before I was surprised at how many of the 18 were keen to continue.
 The beautiful ending to the 40 Days is that we are still meeting each other online each morning, when it suits, for what I feel is the best way to start your day, especially in these uncertain times.
 40 days has turned out to be 80 days and that is something I would never have imagined possible or enjoyable before we started.
 A very welcome surprise.

 One of the group has a Fitbit and as a result of the meditations her resting heartbeat has never been so low, and despite not sleeping as long the length of time, because of the early rise, the quality of her sleep has increased.
 I was quite amazed by this and had wished I'd monitored my own BP, heartbeat etc before the meditations began.